It’s official: fur is out! And these faux fur designers are making fake chic.

 Some even use it in completely superfluous (and extremely impractical) ways, such as for handbags and shoes, or worse, for mere trinkets (yes, Fendi, we are referring to the ‘Karlito’ key fob).

 While some may find Gucci’s ‘Chewbacca’ fur slippers appealing or may think nothing of plunking a shearling bag down on coffee-stained bistro table, an increasing number of luxury consumers are shunning fur when they realise its true moral and environmental cost.

 Understanding that hundreds of thousands of animals are killed (often brutally) to feed the vanity of a handful of people has turned more and more people away from this Stone Age habit.
 It’s time for something more progressive and fashion-forward – modern faux fur not only looks luxurious, but it feels lighter on the body and in the heart.

 Here, we’ve found some fabulous faux fur designers who are dedicated to cruelty-free designs for winter.

-Rising fashion star Hannah Weiland tirelessly explores the playful side of ethical design.
-British and witty, she exposes the true nature of fake fur–rather than pretending it’s real, she infuses her designs with completely artificial colours, non-existent in animal world.
-Gently funky and somewhat goofy with these daring pieces, some of which tend to dwell on the border of Pop Art.
+Rising fashion star Hannah Weiland is one of the best faux fur designers we know.
+She tirelessly explores the playful side of ethical design.
+British and witty, she exposes the true nature of fake fur: rather than pretending it’s real, she infuses her designs with completely artificial colours that are non-existent in the animal world.
+She gets gently funky and somewhat goofy with these daring pieces, some of which tend to dwell on the border of Pop Art.

 Dagmar’s ‘furs’ are made from ethical mohair, sourced using special shaving techniques that’s very gentle on the animal.
 The effect is fur-like, but fully sustainable and cruelty-free.
 Sold online at Orchard Mile, these super warm jackets, sweaters and scarves are a favourite with American fashionistas.